ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 The concept of "flight termination" is key to understanding the AFS failsafe system.
-Termination is where the aircraft deliberately dives into the ground by setting all control surfaces to maximum and throttle to zero so as to enter a spin.
+Termination is where the aircraft deliberately dives into the ground by setting all control surfaces to maximum and throttle is disarmed so as to enter a spin, or in the case of QuadPlane, there is also the option to immediately QLAND instead.

-The AFS system will only start a termination if the AFS_TERM_ACTION is set to the magic value 42.
+The AFS system will only start a termination if the :ref:`AFS_TERM_ACTION<AFS_TERM_ACTION>` is set to the magic value 42 or 43.
 For any other value the AFS system will print a message on the GCS console saying that it wants to terminate, but won't actually change the control surfaces at all.
-Using a value other than 42 is useful for test flights where you don't want the aircraft to terminate on a failsafe event.
+Using a value other than 42 or 43 is useful for test flights where you don't want the aircraft to terminate on a failsafe event.
+A value of 42 immediately crashed the plane, while, if a QuadPlane, a value of 43 will immediately execute a QLAND.

-Note that if AFS_TERM_ACTION is not set to 42 then other normal failsafe code is still active, for example if you have a geofence enabled then the aircraft will fly back to the geofence return point.
+Note that if :ref:`AFS_TERM_ACTION<AFS_TERM_ACTION>` is not set to 42 then other normal failsafe code is still active, for example if you have a geofence enabled then the aircraft will fly back to the geofence return point.

-When enabled, the AFS termination system also sets up the secondary IO microcontroller on the Pixhawk autopilot to terminate the aircraft if communication is interrupted between the main FMU microcontroller and the IO microcontroller, for example if the flight firmware crashes.
+When enabled, the AFS termination system also sets up the secondary IO micro-controller on the Pixhawk autopilot to terminate the aircraft if communication is interrupted between the main FMU micro-controller and the IO micro-controller, for example if the flight firmware crashes.

 An AFS flight termination is not recoverable.
 Once your aircraft starts a termination, there is no way to recover.